gamesfortrees/ecosia-board-game/docs/_includes/components.md

 Place 3 trees in any nurseries of your choice.
 You may distribute these trees across multiple nurseries and mix different species as you see fit.

-🌅 If using Catan components, we recommend making “Sheep” resource cards as “Nursery”.

-📚*Finding and growing seedlings is one of the bottlenecks of planting trees, nurseries are important to overcome this problem.*
+> 📚 *Finding and growing seedlings is one of the bottlenecks of planting trees, nurseries are important to overcome this problem.*

 ### 🌳 Plant

 Plant a tree on a tile from a selected nursery, except on a deforested tile.
 You must use a tree unit from a nursery that is connected to that tile (see “Connected Tiles” under “Concepts” for details).

-🌅 If using Catan components, we recommend making “Wood” resource cards as “Plant”.

-📚 *Planting trees is one of the best ways to reforest the planet and fight climate change.*
+> 📚 *Planting trees is one of the best ways to reforest the planet and fight climate change.*

 ### 🤲 Prune

 Add a tree unit to a selected tile, matching a species of a tree already planted there.
 This tree unit should come from your reserve (not from a nursery).

-🌅If using Catan components, we recommend making “Wheat” resource cards as “Prune”.

-📚 *Pruning makes trees grow bigger and healthier, which is important to be the most efficient we can when generating biomass, which in turn captures more co2.*
+> 📚 *Pruning makes trees grow bigger and healthier, which is important to be the most efficient we can when generating biomass, which in turn captures more co2.*

 ### 💞 Natural reforestation